PFGimenez/PFGimenez.github.io/_pages/cv.md

 {% include base_path %}

 ## Recent positions
-- Since 2024: Research fellow in cybersecurity and artificial intelligence
+- Since 2024: Research scientist in cybersecurity and artificial intelligence
     - Inria (Rennes, France)
     - Intrusion detection and security data generation
+    - Also part-time professor at CentraleSupélec
 - 2020--2024: Cybersecurity chair as an associate professor
     - CentraleSupélec and Inria (Rennes, France)
     - Intrusion detection and malware analysis